web-dev-nav/Juice-price-calculator/README.md

 This calculator will help the buyers to claculate the next payment due date and number of juice glasses that come under the buyer given budget.
 Here, a buyer visit a juice shop to ask the juice seller to provide juice until a certain date, by providing him a certain amount he will provide me juice service until by balance will over.

 # Required Input
- inputs fields which allow user to enter rate per glass, date of starting the service, total user budget.
+The the calculate the given output based on 3 input fields
+1. Rate of per glass that seller sells to the customer.
+2. Date of starting the service ( When buyer order)
+3. The Total amount of money that buyer paid the seller in advance.

- # install
+# Install
  Simply drag and drop the both index.php and function.php into your local or live server.

 # UI